What goes in your bin, box or bag?

 Green wheelie bin

-Since 5 June 2017 we have offered an optional garden waste collection service for £36 a year.
+We offer an optional garden waste collection service for £55 a year.
 Free collections of garden waste have stopped.
-See our Recycle More page for more information and to sign-up for garden waste collections.
+To sign-up for garden waste collections visit our webpage.

 Please ensure the lid on your wheelie bin can close properly.
 The following items can go in your green wheelie bin: